-The list has been in continuous operation for over 18 years.
+The list has been in continuous operation for almost 20 years.
 It has over 2500 subscribers from all over the world, including several Lua experts and the Lua team.
-Almost 120000 messages have been posted since the list was created in 1997.
+Over 120000 messages have been posted since the list was created in 1997.
 All messages sent to the list are archived.
 You can read and search the archive at lua-users.org, MARC, and Gmane.

 For discussions in Portuguese, join Lua BR.